zuozhenggh/learning-library/developer-library/microservices-with-converged-db/setup-dev-environment/setup-dev-environment.md

   ![](images/9-confim-public-key.png " ")

-9. Copy in your clipboard the content of the public key file you just created by opening the file, selecting the entire content and right-click to copy.
+9. Copy the content of the public key file you just created to your clipboard by opening the file, selecting the entire content and right-click to copy.

     ```
     <copy>cat ~/.oci/user1_api_key_public.pem</copy>